smquartz/errors/README.md

 This is particularly useful when you want to understand the state of execution when an error was returned unexpectedly.

-It provides the type \*Error which implements the standard golang error interface, so you can use this library interchangably with code that is expecting a normal error return.
+It provides the type \*Err which implements the standard golang error interface, so you can use this library interchangably with code that is expecting a normal error return.